Survival Knives: Choosing, Maintaining, and Mastering Your Life Blade

 Preventive maintenance: extending the life of your blade

-Trap #1: The obsession with “magic” steel
+Trap #1: The obsession with "magical" steel

 Trap #2: The Giant Swiss Army Knife Syndrome

-Trap #3: Fascination with high prices
+Trap #3: The allure of high prices

 Your survival knife, not just a tool

 Your knife is an extension of your will and abilities.
-Well chosen, perfectly mastered, and properly maintained, it transforms the impossible into the possible and gives you a decisive advantage over adversity.
+Well-chosen, perfectly mastered, and properly maintained, it transforms the impossible into the possible and gives you a decisive advantage over adversity.
 This mastery is acquired through patient practice and a deep understanding of your tool, not through the compulsive collection of useless blades.